 Born May 13th, 1964.
 Degree in Economics from Università Bocconi.

-He has held visiting positions at the Research and Statistics Department of the Federal Reserve Board of Governors in Washington, and at the Salomon Brothers Center, Stern School of Business (NYU), New York.
-At the beginning of his career, he has been a financial analyst at The Chase Manhattan Bank in London.
+Professor Sironi has been Chairman of CEMS – The international association of business schools - from 2014 to 2016.
+He has held visiting positions at the Research and Statistics Division of the Federal Reserve Board of Governors in Washington, and at the Salomon Brothers Center, Stern School of Business (NYU), New York.
+At the beginning of his career, he has been a financial analyst at Chase Manhattan Bank in London.

-Professor Sironi research interests include Financial Risk Management and International Banking Supervision.
-He has published and edited many books and papers in international refereed journals on these subjects.
+Professor Sironi research interests include financial risk management and international banking regulation and supervision.
+He has published and edited many books and articles in international refereed journals on these subjects.

 Professor Sironi is married and has three children.